Colonial South and the Chesapeake: British influence

-As satellites of the British Empire, the Chesapeake region and the southern colonies were subject to the powerful influences of their home country.
-While the British impacted many aspects of American culture, the political prestige and power of the British Empire perhaps had the strongest effect of all.
+As part of the British Empire, the colonies were subject to the control of London.
+While the British impacted many aspects of American culture, the political prestige and power of Great Britain perhaps had the strongest effect of all.
 The political structure of the Southern Colonies and the Chesapeake region and the manner of the different American political figures reflected the structure of the British Government.

 When the Southern and Chesapeake colonies were first settled, they encountered numerous obstacles including conflicts with the natives.
 These conflicts led to the appointing of Royal Governors by the King.
 These governors resembled the King and kept order throughout the colonies.
 However, many of the traits of local governments remained intact.

 In 1660, the King tightened up the royal government's hold in the colonies due to uprisings throughout the South and the Chesapeake region.
 The power of the Royal Government grew and they were soon in control of their trade.
 New laws were passed along with the Navigation Acts, and Vice Admiralty Courts were also established to prevent biased judging towards colonists.

 As the rulers of the Southern and Chesapeake colonies, the Crown imposed its will upon the region and established control by intervening in legislative affairs.
 It appointed officials to run each section and they served as rulers away from home.
 New laws also forced the colonies to change the way they managed their government and economy.
 While the colonies were separated geographically from their homeland, the powerful political influence of the King and Parliament greatly affected their politics.